bensurman/angular-screenmatch/README.md

     });
 ```

-There are currently two predefined sets, `bootstrap` for Bootstrap 3, or `matchmedia` for MatchMedia devices.
+There are currently two predefined sets, `bootstrap` for Bootstrap 3, or `matchmedia` for matchMedia devices.

 ```javascript
 bootstrap : {